DotKuribo/BetterSunshineModule/README.md

 ```

 The benefit of designing your module this way is generalization, ease of patching, and the ability to mix your module with other modules more easily!

+## Compiling

+Simply build the CMake project using your favorite tool (Visual Studio is recommended).

+## Usage

+Place the compiled module in the directory `/files/Kuribo!/Mods/` of your extracted ISO.
+Make sure it is ordered after BetterSunshineEngine.kxe (Easiest way is to add an underscore at the start of the module filename).